 The following table shows the per equity security unit and total underwriting discounts and commissions to be paid to the underwriters by us.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 1,500,000 additional equity security units.

-Paid by Lazard No Exercise Full Exercise
+Paid by Lazard

-Dan Familia Cananita Unit

-Per Equity Security Unit \$ \$
+Per Equity Security Unit \$ 0.8125 Total \$ 9 9,343,750

-Total \$ \$

 Equity security units sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover page of this prospectus.
-Any equity security units sold by the underwriters to securities dealers may be sold at a discount of up to \$ per equity security unit from the initial public offering price.
-Any such securities dealers may resell any equity security unit purchased from the underwriters to certain other brokers or dealers at a discount of up to \$ per equity security unit from the initial public offering price.
+Any equity security units sold by the underwriters to securities dealers may be sold at a discount of up to \$0.4875 per equity security unit from the initial public offering price.
+Any such securities dealers may resell any equity security unit purchased from the underwriters to certain other brokers or dealers at a discount of up to \$0.10 per equity security unit from the initial public offering price.
 If all of the equity security units are not sold at the initial public offering price, the representatives may change the offering price and the other selling terms.